pitter3/pitter3/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=pitter3&label=Profile%20views&color=0e75b6&style=flat" alt="pitter3" /> </p>

+<p>I'm a versatile individual with a diverse background that encompasses acting, competitive video gaming, and experience in the service industry.
+As life unfolded, I discovered my passion for programming, which led me to explore the captivating world of web development.
+Currently, I'm deeply engrossed in studying programming.

+In the past, my journey as an actor honed my communication skills and creativity, while my time in the competitive gaming scene sharpened my problem-solving abilities and teamwork.
+The service industry taught me the value of customer satisfaction and adaptability.

+As I delved into programming, I found myself enthralled by its limitless potential to create innovative solutions.
+Whether it's crafting intuitive user interfaces or building efficient algorithms, I relish every challenge that comes my way.

+Apart from my passion for programming, I find joy in playing poker—a game that not only demands strategic thinking but also reveals insights into human psychology.

+I am on a continuous quest for knowledge, exploring new technologies and development frameworks to enhance my skills.
+I believe that every project is an opportunity to learn, grow, and make a positive impact.

+Feel free to explore my LinkedIn profile and connect with me to share ideas, discuss opportunities, or just geek out about coding or poker.
+Let's connect and create something remarkable together!</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/patrick-eitel-422339233" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="patrick-eitel-422339233" height="30" width="40" /></a>